top of page

 Rutherfords gold foil

-3d simulation of an experiment that shows that the structure of an atom is consistent with having a small, positively charged nucleus.
+3d e-practical of an experiment that shows that the structure of an atom is consistent with having a small, positively charged nucleus.
 A glass evacuated dome contains an alpha particle source and a detector that can be rotated.

 The user controls the rotation of the particle detector whilst monitoring the number of particles it is detecting.
 The user is free to move anywhere within the laboratory in order to interact with the apparatus.